 If you want to expand your business and increase your revenue, yes!
 You’ll need a reliable, repeatable sales process and ways to train your field techs and office team to be good salespeople.

 Even if you have a solid customer base or plan to stay small and just want to maintain the status quo, a solid HVAC sales strategy helps ensure you have enough work to stay in business.
 If you can keep your sales pipeline full of potential customers, you’ll always have enough leads to keep you busy for weeks, months, and years to come.

 A well-planned sales strategy and sales process allow you to:

 - Find and connect with your ideal customers

-That is, the people who need your services most and are willing to hire you right now or in the near future.
+That is, the people who need your services most are willing to hire you right now or soon.

-This is in part because a solid sales process helps you focus on better leads who are more likely to become paying customers.
+This is partly because a solid sales process helps you focus on better leads who are more likely to become paying customers.

 - Increase your revenue and profit margins